Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

 Let's go ahead and do that, using Admin A's user token.

 Before regular users can be created, a role needs to be available for them.
-This role needs to have permissions to all of Admin API endpoints, except RBAC and workspaces.
-Regular users don't need access to these endpoints in general and if they do, the admin can grant them.
+This role needs to have permissions to all of the Admin API endpoints, except RBAC and workspaces.
+Regular users don't need access to these endpoints, and if they do, the admin can grant them individually.

 ### Create the users role